oi-overide/oi/README.md

 ## Community

-Join our [Discord](https://discord.com/invite/Z7F4vRq3n8) to collaborate, share ideas, and stay updated with Oi-overide developments.
+Join our [Discord](https://discord.com/invite/Z7F4vRq3n8) to collaborate, share ideas, and stay updated with Overide developments.

 ## License

-Oi-overide is licensed under the GNU GPL-2.0 License.
+Overide is licensed under the GNU GPL-2.0 License.
 See the [LICENSE](LICENSE) file for details.